-The CS8420 includes an AES3 digital audio receiver and an AES3 digital audio transmitter.
+The CS8427 includes an AES3 digital audio receiver and an AES3 digital audio transmitter.
 A comprehensive buffering scheme provides read/write access to the channel status and user data.
-This buffering scheme is described in "Appendix B: Channel Status and User Data Buffer Management" on page 52.
+This buffering scheme is described in "Appendix B: Channel Status and User Data Buffer Management".